 Triggering Builds in Reaction to Changes in Artifactory

-To configure a new build trigger, first select the Artifactory Build Trigger from
+To configure a new build trigger, under Administration, select $PROJECT_NAME | $BUILD_NAME.
+Then, select Triggers.

 The TeamCity Artifactory plugin is available under the Apache v2 License.